 When customer invoices are printed, procedure OE05 formats and outputs Customer Invoice Records to either an export Transfer File (fixed length records) for input to an external accounts receivable application or directly into the online database for subsequent use by the Legler Accounts Receivable System (optional).
 This Customer Master Record (OE11) refers to the same master record in the online AR System (AR01).

 The optional PO System (PO Procedure Menu) links to customer orders in the OE System to print Purchase Orders to suppliers for special items ordered by the customer.

 The OE System updates the quantity on-hand field in the Product Master Record for inventory control by the online Inventory Management System (optional) at the time customer orders are added to the online database by procedure OE01.

-Procedure DB18 in the Database Control System is used to: (1) export customer order data from the online Master File to a text file (csv format) for subsequent input to an external computer application and (2) support initial file creation of customer master data by importing a csv file of customer master transactions to the import Transfer File (fixed length records) for subsequent processing by procedure AR14.
+Procedure DB18 in the Database Control System is used to: (1) export customer order data from the online Master File to a text file (csv format) for subsequent input to an external computer application and (2) support master file creation of customer master data by importing a csv file of customer master transactions to the import Transfer File (fixed length records) for subsequent processing by procedure AR14.
 Customer Master Records must be loaded into the online database first, before the entry of any customer orders.
-(3) support initial file creation of product master data by importing a csv file of product master transactions to the import Transfer File (fixed length records) for subsequent processing by procedure IM15.
+(3) support master file creation of product master data by importing a csv file of product master transactions to the import Transfer File (fixed length records) for subsequent processing by procedure IM15.
 Product Master Records must be loaded into the online database first, before the entry of any customer orders.
 CSV files contain variable length records where data values or fields are separated by a comma.
 Generally, a csv file uses the internal ASCII coding structure.